schibsted/mesoscope/README.md

 ### Before you start

+#### Building time

+The first time you build the docker images, Mesos needs to be compiled.
+This means that it can take a while, so take a cup of coffee and be patient :)

+#### docker-machine, boot2docker or VM

+If you use docker-machine, boot2docker or run docker from a VM, it is recommended to assign it at least 2GB of RAM.

 #### Vagrant

 A Vagrantfile is included in the root folder of the project, which can be used